 Hi, thank you for visiting my CIEP profile.
-Please note that I currently work as an editor in-house and am unable to take on any freelance clients.
-If you're an editor or proofreader in London and would like to get in touch about Editing Coffee, a group for editorial professionals I run at the CIEP, please say hello by email.
+I currently work as an editor in-house and am not available for freelance projects.
+If you're an editor or proofreader in London and would like to get in touch about Editing Coffee, a group for editorial professionals I run at the CIEP, please email me.

 I have worked as a copy-editor and proofreader since 2007 and it’s always been a happy love affair.
-Working in academic publishing has taught me that every journal paper, book and report is a product of considerable effort and emotion, and that every author wants their work to communicate something – whether that be their research, newly discovered knowledge or guidelines for best practice.
+Working in academic publishing has taught me that every journal paper, book and report is a product of considerable effort and emotion, and that every author wants their work to communicate something – whether that be their research, experience or guidelines for best practice.
 As a copy-editor, I’ll work with you to help that message be clear, engaging and delivered in your own voice.
-As a proofreader, I’ll make sure that nothing distracts from that message, that there are no typos, no missing page numbers and no misspelt contributors’ names.
+As a proofreader, I’ll make sure that nothing distracts from it, that there are no typos, no missing page numbers and no misspelt contributors’ names.

 Please read on for the details of my editing training and experience, and visit my website to see some of my recent work in colour!